rajshah6/rajshah6/README.md

 ## 🔥 **Fun Facts**
 - 🧠 I love problem-solving and tackling complex challenges in algorithms and data structures.
 - 💬 Always up for discussions about the **future of AI**, **data security**, and **tech innovation**.
-- 🎮 Avid gamer, I enjoy diving into game development as a fun side project.
+- ♟️ I love playing chess on my spare time, feel free to hit me up if you're down for a game!

 ---